smnpenn/TourPlanner/README.md

 We need to setup the mapping in Kibana in order to get the FuzzySearch working correctly.

 1.)
 Type `localhost:5601` into your browser of choice.
-Enter you credentials
+Enter your credentials (credentials from the es-node01 console output)

 2.)
 Navigate to the DevTools in Kibana